 If you like crisp shirts, then you probably rely on a professional laundry service to handle their care.
-But believe it or not, you can capture the sharp and professional look of a "stiff as a board" fabric at home–there are just a few things that you should know.
-By following these tips, you'll save time and money by making less trips to the cleaners.
+But believe it or not, you can capture the sharp and professional look of a "stiff as a board" fabric at home.
+There are just a few things that you should know and by following these tips, you'll save time and money by making fewer trips to the cleaners.

 One of the keys to crisp shirt success is selecting the right type of shirt.
 The shirt must be made of a woven fabric.
 You cannot achieve a crisp shirt with a knit fabric.

 Shirts made of natural fibers like cotton or linen will hold the starch and their crispness much better than a fabric made from a blend of natural and synthetic (cotton/polyester) fibers or a hundred percent synthetic fabric.
 If the shirt is labeled dry clean only, you will not be able to successfully apply the amount of starch needed to achieve crispness.

 Always start the process with a freshly-washed, stain-free shirt.